RegisSlim/ImmersiveCompany/README.md

 -    Radar booster overhaul.

 Tools:
+- Personal Radar:
+-   Price: 400
-- Personal Radar: Costs 350 and has a short battery life.
+-   Detects scrap in the vicinity of the scanner but has a short battery life.
   ![Personal Radar](https://i.ibb.co/7kbjfgg/Capture.png "Personal Radar")